Smallpox and mpox vaccines: Canadian Immunization Guide

 SMV should be stored frozen at -20°C ± 5°C or -50°C ± 10°C or -80°C ± 10°C. The shelf-life at each of these storage temperatures is dependent on a number of factors, including time since date of manufacture.
 After thawing, the vaccine should be used immediately or can be stored at +2°C to +8°C for up to 2 months prior to use.
 Do not refreeze a vial once it has been thawed.
 Store in the original package to protect from light.

 SMV is formulated as a single dose vial and does not contain preservatives.
-In cases of limited vaccine supply, when used for multiple doses, the vial must be discarded after 6 hours from first puncture in order to reduce the risk of contamination of the vial or infection.
+In cases of limited vaccine supply, when used for multiple doses, the vial should be discarded after 6 hours from first puncture in order to reduce the risk of contamination of the vial or infection.

 Refer to Imvamune: Storage temperatures, shelf life, shipment and supportive temperature excursion information for additional specific information.